Quick summary of multiverse ideas

 It is quite astonishing that only of 4.6% of the

-About 10 Gya, a new protostar was formed in the outer fringe of the the galaxy we call the Milky Way.
-As usual, it was turning.
-Since the centrifugal force was greater in the plane perpendicular to the axis of rotation, a flat disk of dust formed around the big lump in the middle.
+It was turning, and since the centrifugal force was greatest in the plane perpendicular to the axis of rotation, a flat disk of dust formed around the big lump in the middle.
 The lump became the proto-Sun.
 The matter in the disk also clumped together into rotating chunks, of which some had diameters of 1 km or so and are called planetesimals.
-The largest of these chunks formed the planets, and other, smaller pieces, became asteroids and comets.
+The largest of these chunks formed the planets; the other, smaller pieces, became asteroids and comets.
 Heavier elements like iron and silica were held by the Sun’s gravity and so formed the closer planetesimals which would become the four rocky planets – Mercury, Venus, Earth and Mars.
 Lighter gases like hydrogen and helium were volatilized by the heat and blown farther out by the solar wind and came to form the giant gas planets, Jupiter, Saturn, Uranus and Neptune.
-When the centrifugal force of their motion around the Sun balanced out gravity, they were maintained in elliptical orbits at nearly constant radial distances6)Elliptical radii, major and minor, to be sure. from the Sun – another example of an equilibrium state.
-Slowly, the planets swept their orbits clean, merging the encountered rocks with each protoplanet’s surface.
-The subsequent history of the Earth is treated in the following chapter (What geology tells us).
+When the centrifugal force of their motion around the Sun balanced out gravity, they were maintained in elliptical orbits at nearly constant radial distances6Elliptical radii, major and minor, to be sure. from the Sun.
+Slowly, the protoplanets swept their orbits clean, merging the encountered rocks with each one’s surface.
+The subsequent history of the Earth is the subject of geology and so figures in the next chapter.

 According to currently prevailing cosmological theory, the ultimate state of the universe is quite literally not bright.
 There are minority opinions to the contrary.